abraunegg/onedrive/readme.md

 * Enhanced synchronisation speed with multi-threaded file transfers
 * Manages traffic bandwidth use with rate limiting
 * Supports sending desktop alerts using libnotify
+* Provides desktop file-manager integration by registering the OneDrive folder as a sidebar location with a distinctive icon.

 ## What's missing